Updated: Nov 19, 2022

 Successful People Who Don't Use Social Media:

-Alexandria Franzen, a highly successful writer and entrepreneur who quit social media 6 years ago now.
+Alexandria Franzen, a highly successful writer and entrepreneur who quit social media years ago before it was cool.
 She runs an online business where she teaches classes on marketing, writing and even has a class all about marketing without social media.
 Since quitting social media, she has written many books, as well as written for Forbes, Time, Buzzfeed (and so much more).
 On her website she offers some freebies like this super helpful article about 21 ways to Market without social media.
-Alexandria’s philosophy is that social media is a choice and is not mandatory.
+Alex's philosophy is that social media is a choice and is not mandatory.
 I love her take that quitting social media may not look the same for everyone and that doesn’t necessarily mean that you need to delete everything or quit entirely.

-Artist Julia Bausenhardt put up a very detailed article about quitting social media and has been running her business without the use of Facebook or Instagram for years.
+Artist Julia Bausenhardt posted a very detailed article about quitting social media and has been running her business without the use of Facebook or Instagram for years.

 Brogan Micallef, is an business owner/entrepreneur who recently quit social media.
 She runs a successful marketing business focusing on helping others to market their small businesses their own way.
 Brogan’s philosophy is that you can create your own content rules and insists that you can have fun while creating content.
 I love her approach to not following the rules when it comes to marketing!
 You can find her video about quitting social media here.